-- Fever over 101.5°F or Chills - Worsening pain, numbness, or weakness in your neck, arms, or hands. - Signs of infection (redness, swelling, foul odor, purulence) - Difficulty swallowing
+- Fever over 101.5°F or Chills - Worsening pain, numbness, or weakness in your back, legs, or feet. - Signs of infection (redness, swelling, foul odor, purulence)

 Present to the Emergency Department if:

 - Difficulty breathing / Shortness of breath

 - Chest pain

 - Loss of bladder or bowel control.